Doubt (Twenty One Pilots song)

 "Doubt" is a song by American musical duo Twenty One Pilots.
 First released as the eighth track of their fourth studio album Blurryface (2015), a demo version was released as a non-album single on April 9, 2025.

 Recording

 For the recording of "Doubt", the duo heavily employed the use of auto-tune.

-Release and reception
+Critical reception

-Billboard critic Garrett Kamps stated that it "could be a Chris Brown outtake".
+Billboard critic Garrett Kamps likened it to "a Chris Brown outtake".

 Demo

-After the demo of the song went viral on the video sharing platform TikTok, the duo officially released the demo on April 9, 2025, ten years after the song originally appeared on Blurryface.
+After the demo of the song went viral on the video sharing platform TikTok, the duo officially released the demo on April 9, 2025, almost ten years after the song originally appeared on Blurryface.
 Frontman Tyler Joseph revealed how the demo got released, after his mom called him and asked him, "Hey, did you know you have a song blowing up on TikTok?"
-The demo was released ahead of the celebration of the 10th anniversary of their fourth studio album Blurryface, which occurred on May 17, 2025.
+The demo was released ahead of the celebration of the 10th anniversary of the album, which occurred on May 17, 2025.